joelove/storybox/README.md

 # Storybox

-RFID-triggered audio player for Raspberry Pi Zero W. Place an RFID card on the reader to play its mapped audio clip; remove the card to stop playback.
+RFID-triggered audio player for Raspberry Pi Zero W. Place an RFID tag on the reader to play its mapped audio clip; remove the tag to stop playback.

 ## Hardware